Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

     - Big firms engineers create the technology that new entrants commercialize.
 2. The engineers asked customers for thoughts.
-    - Customers didn\'t like this disruptive product, because they had more use for the sustained product, and research for the disruptive product is shelved.
+    - Customers didn't like this disruptive product, because they had more use for the sustained product, and research for the disruptive product is shelved.
 3. Established firms step up pace of improvement on sustained